apostrophecms/docs/docs/guide/introduction.md

 ### Module inheritance

 Inheritance is the glue of the module system.
-Every module, other than the root module, extends another one.
-This means that your blog post module, which extends the ["piece type"](/reference/glossary.md#piece) module, has a huge set of features you never have to write.
+Every module, other than the root module, extends another module.
+This means that your blog post module, which extends the ["piece type"](/reference/glossary.md#piece) module, comes with a huge set of features you never have to write.

 ```javascript
 // modules/blog-post/index.js